 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Your Yorkie puppy needs between 18-20 hours of sleep daily to support their rapid growth and development.
+Your Yorkie puppy needs 18-20 hours of sleep daily during their first few months—that’s roughly 75-80% of their day spent snoozing.

 Table Of Contents